 The surname Boaink was first found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth.
 However, the family are also numerous in Shropshire.

 Early census records for Wales are rare so we should not be surprised to find that one of the first records was found as late as 1487, where Lewis ap-Owen, was listed in County of Cardigan.

 Early History of the Boaink family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Boaink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boaink research.
+Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Boaink History in all our PDF Extended History products and printed products wherever possible.

 Boaink Spelling Variations

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Boaink has seen various spelling variations: Bowen, Bowne, Bowan, Bowin, Bowene, Bowane and many more.